OpenNebula/docs/source/operation/vm_setup/kvm.rst

 Step 1.
 Start a VM with the OS you want to Customize
 ====================================================

-Supported contextualization packages are available for the following OSs:
+Supported contextualization packages are available for the following OS's:

 * **CentOS/RHEL** >= 6
 * **Debian** >= 6